 The U.S. Constitution mandates that our nation count its population every 10 years.

-The 2020 Census will require counting an increasingly diverse and growing population – a snapshot of America – and it is imperative that we energize and educate people on the importance of being counted.
-Information gathered in the census is used to allocate federal funding for roads, hospitals and schools, as well as many other programs Minnesotans depend on.
+The 2020 Census will require counting an increasingly diverse and growing population — a snapshot of America — and it is imperative that we energize and educate on the importance of being counted.
+Information gathered in the census is used to allocate federal funding for roads, hospitals, and schools, as well as many other programs on which Minnesotans depend.